St Barths is open again to ALL travel and tourism!

 Q When can I travel to St Barths?

-A From June 22nd St Barths will be open again to ALL travel and tourism.
+A St Barths is open to all ALL travel and tourism.

 Q What are the Covid safety requirements for entry to the island and to the property?

-Q What if I didn’t get tested or my results didn’t arrive in time?
+Q What if I didn’t get tested, my results didn’t arrive in time or are older than 3 days?

 Q We are transiting through another island, will they have different requirements?

-ANU – Antigua – You are required to wear a mask at the airport, disembarking the planes and in all public areas.
+test has to be within 72hrs.
+If you cannot get the RT-PCR test results within 72hrs then take it within 7 days for entry to Antigua & a Rapid Antigen Test within 72hrs for entry St Barths.
+You are required to wear a mask at the airport, disembarking the planes and in all public areas.
 You will be monitored on arrival with random testing and temperate checks.
-You must also complete a heath declaration form.
+You must also complete a heath declaration form for both legs of the journey.
 In transit you must distance yourself from other passengers and if you are obliged to transit overnight you will be accommodated in a government bio-secure hotel or accommodation centre.

 Q Do children need a test?